Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs

-ROI pooling is originally designed to solve the inefficiency problem in RCNN \cite{girshick2014rich}.
-This inefficiency derives from the repetitive extraction of region proposal features since there are many overlaps between the proposals.
-ROI pooling \cite{girshick2015fast} pools features from regions on CNN feature maps of the whole image, thus features of each pixel will be computed only once.
-To deal with the different shapes and scales of objects, ROI pooling is able to generate fix-sized features from arbitrary input region sizes and locations.
-ROI align \cite{he2017mask} is an enhanced version, which fixed the quantification error problem in ROI pooling.
-This enhancement significantly improves the detection performance on small objects.
-ROI poooling (align) has become a standard module in many object detection and segmentation models \cite{dai2016r,lin2017feature,cai2018cascade}, especially in the two-staged models.
+In both traditional pooling and SPP, pooling is applied to the entire input feature map.
+In other words, the moving range of the pooling kernel is fixed as the entire input.
+However, in the object detection task, an object only occupies a part of the image region.
+To extract features from only object regions and discard other features, RoI pooling was proposed in \cite{girshick2015fast}.
+RoI pooling is able to extract fixed-size features from regions of arbitrary sizes and locations.
+This means that the kernel moving range, the kernel size and the stride can be adaptively modified according to different RoIs.
+RoI pooling was improved to RoI align in \cite{he2017mask} to rectify the quantification error.
+This enhancement significantly improves the detection performance of small objects.
+RoI pooling (align) has become a standard module in many object detection and segmentation models \cite{dai2016r,lin2017feature,cai2018cascade}.